zkamvar/isc-proposal/isc-proposal.md

 Proposals like this have a good chance.

-Try to highlight a tool for people who want to create training materials with the carpentries philosophy
+Try to highlight a tool for people who want to create training materials with The Carpentries philosophy

 lesson will have evidence-based teaching practices.

 we are providing tools to make it easier.
-No expertise on GitHub Actions, Quarto, Yaml needed.
+No expertise on GitHub Actions, Quarto, YAML needed.

 Highlight that The Carpentries materials are used in other places.